Where Circuits, Cells, and Music Converge

 My desire to attend the Technion started as the younger brother in a family of Technion graduates.
 I grew up visiting the campus, admiring the vibrant community life and atmosphere of learning that filled the place.
 I fell in love with the green scenery and vast views stretching from the Carmel mountainside toward the Galilee and the sea.
 The Technion seemed like a beautiful village where everyone was talking about equations and trigonometry.

 Initially, I didn’t have the grades to get into the Technion.
-So I studied elsewhere for a year and did well, but I realized I was young and wanted to pursue interests outside of school.
+It was a real heartbreak.
+I studied elsewhere for one year, but it wasn’t what I needed, so I chose to stop.

 I always knew that one day I would study at the Technion — it just took me a bit of time to get there.